-

 KILL 'EM ALL, WINNING HEARTS AND MINDS, BATTLE CRY, WAR PARTY,

-[nb: the super-patriot slogan of "America, Love it or Leave it!"
+AN' NOBODY'LL COME. [nb: the superpatriot slogan of "America,

-was the source for the adapted version used in Vietnam]
+Love it or Leave it!" was the source for the adapted version used

 -